-Peter drops his mask to the blue carpeting, yanks off his synthesized gripper gloves, and tosses those over his shoulder as well.
-"I have friends."
-He protests lightly.
+Peter drops his mask to the blue carpeting, yanks off his synthesized wall-gripper gloves, and tosses those over his shoulder as well.
+"I have friends," he protests lightly.
 Percy staggers across the room, panting, his arms laden with molded pieces of armor.

 "Give me a hand?"

 "You literally just told me I didn't have any friends."